 If you are living in King’s accommodation, once you stop studying, you will need to find alternative housing as Halls are exclusively for students.
 Please speak with the King’s Residences about organising an early release from the contract.
 They will be able to advise further about moving out dates and how the early release impacts on the rental charges.

 If you live in private halls or at a private rented property, then you should check your contract for terms and conditions.
 It may be that you are unable to break the lease early, even though you are withdrawing from the course.
-Speak to Advice and Guidance if you need further support with this.
+Speak to Money & Housing Advice if you need further support with this.